Jesse-Kerr/recordmender/README.md

 4. Presence/ Absence of "and throughout" in sample description:

 This tells us how important the sample was to the song.
 If the sample only appears at one second, then it is less essential than one that appears throughout the entire song.

-## Song Similarity Matrix

-Using unsupervised learning and dimensionality reduction techniques, do an item-item cosine similarity of a large song dataset.
-(This song dataset must include all of the songs sampled in the whosampled.com dataset).

-How will this be done?
-Options include:

-1.

-2.
+Will store data in MongoDB

-## Sample Song Metadata Schema
+### Sample Song Metadata Schema

 ```
 {